 Complexity of Generation: This aspect refers to the complexity of the generator itself, when viewed as an algorithm.
+That is, here we refer to the resources used by the generator (e.g., its time and/or space complexity).
 The archetypical choice is that the generator has to work in polynomial-time (i.e., make a number of steps that is polynomial in the length of its input - the seed).
 Other choices will be discussed as well.
-We note that placing no computational requirements on the generator (or, alternatively, imposing very mild requirements such as upper-bounding the running-time by a double-exponential function), yields "generators" that can fool any subexponential-size circuit family.